 Dr. Judson Brandeis tells Bustle.
 "Finding and treating the cause(s) of your ED can help your overall health and wellbeing."
 9 Many Health Issues Can Lead To ED

 According to Dr. Brandeis, some of the health issues that can contribute to ED include diabetes, cardiovascular disease, smoking, high blood pressure, and elevated cholesterol.

-10. Men Of Any Age Can Have ED
+10 Men Of Any Age Can Have ED

 young men can experience it, too.
 As Dr. Brandeis says, "Approximately 30 million men in the United States have ED.
 ED is more common in older men, but can happen at almost any age — even to those who have never had issues with sexual function before."
 11 Nitric Oxide Aids In Erections

 When a man isn't aroused, his penis will be soft and limp.
 But during sexual arousal, a chain reaction is set into motion that

 "During sexual arousal, nerves release chemicals called neurotransmitters, in this case Nitric Oxide (NO), that increase arterial blood flow into the penis," Dr. Brandeis says.
 "The 'smooth muscle' in the erection chambers relaxes, which lets blood enter [the] penis under pressure and makes [it] firm,

 resulting in an erection."
 12 There's A Disease That Can Make The Penis Bend

 Peyronie's disease, causes plaques (or flat scar tissue) to form under the skin of the penis, Dr. Brandeis says.
 It can cause pain, as well also other symptoms, including a bent penis during an erection.